Join us for the first cohort:

 the first step to create a better world, is being able to imagine it

-pre-sale opens June 10
+pre-sale opens August 1st

 𓇼 join the waitlist now 𓇼

-live in September
+live September 8

 The future belongs to the people building businesses, practices, and lives that give back to the living world.

-together, we will learn how.
+together, we will learn how. we will have fun doing it.

 Walk in with a sense that something has to change.
 Walk out with the imagination, the structure, and the company to begin building it.